The American Plate Number Single Society

 Scott 905 var, 3¢ double paper error, plate number 2294x

-The double paper is evident in the top left selvage, where the top layer has been lost, including the last digit of the plate number.
+The double paper is evident in the top left selvage, where the top layer has been lost, including the last digit of the plate number that was printed on the top paper..

 Scott 905 var, 3¢ Win the War, fake local precancel, plate number 22951